imfrom/imfrom/content/post/fc-list-get-fonts.md

 a printing mechanism to list the fonts on the system.

-`grep` [ing] the font itself through the program filters out the family name of the font as well - and hether these are otf or ttf.
+`grep` [ing] the font itself through the program, filters out the family name of the font as well - and whether these are otf or ttf.